thousandeyes/shoelaces/README.md

 host. iPXE will be in charge of replacing that string for the actual value.

-*Note*: In case you are using a DHCP server that does not have this level of flexibility for configuring it, you can always re-compile the iPXE ROM for [breaking the loop](https://ipxe.org/howto/chainloading#breaking_the_loop_with_an_embedded_script).
+*Note*: In case you are using a DHCP server that does not have this level of flexibility for configuring it, you can always re-compile the iPXE executable for [breaking the loop](https://ipxe.org/howto/chainloading#breaking_the_loop_with_an_embedded_script).

 ## Script discoverability